cardillan/mindcode/README.markdown

   * New string/character based instructions and character literals.
   * Support for named color literals: `%[red]`.
 * Language features
+  * Support for `null` values in the `case` expression.
+  * Improved optimization of `case` expressions, including `case` expression over block types, unit types, items or liquids.
   * Passing arguments (including arrays) to inline functions by reference.
   * Specific syntax for [mlog keywords](doc/syntax/SYNTAX.markdown#mlog-keywords).
   * Support for passing mlog keywords as arguments to inline functions.